5 best quick loans for emergency cash

 And think twice before you opt for high-cost loans like payday loans or title loans, which can come with very high fees and interest rates.

-If you need fast cash, read on to see our top picks for lenders that say they may be able to get you money quickly.
+If you need fast cash, read on to see our top picks for lenders that may be able to get you money quickly.

 Wells Fargo: Good for existing customers

 Why a Wells Fargo personal loan stands out: Wells Fargo says it can often deliver your funds by the next business day after loan approval.
-You’ll have to be an existing customer to apply online or over the phone, and you might qualify for a relationship discount on your rate if you have an eligible checking account and make automatic payments on your loan from a Wells Fargo account.
+You’ll have to be an existing customer for at least 12 months to apply for a Wells Fargo personal loan.
+You might qualify for a relationship discount on your rate if you have an eligible checking account and make automatic payments on your loan from a Wells Fargo account.

 Wells Fargo’s unsecured personal loans range from $3,000 to $100,000.

-• No prequalification option — If you want to see what estimated terms you may qualify for without a hard credit inquiry, you’re out of luck with Wells Fargo.
-The bank does offer a calculator where you can explore a potential rate by inputting your preferred terms and credit score tier — but there’s no guarantee how accurate that information will be.
+• Rate check option — If you want to see what estimated terms you may qualify for without a hard credit inquiry, you can check your loan terms before formally applying with Wells Fargo.
+The bank also offers a calculator where you can explore a potential rate by inputting your preferred terms and credit score tier.
+As with any calculator or loan prequalification, your rates and fees aren’t locked in until you formally apply.

 Read reviews of Wells Fargo personal loans to learn more.